approov/quickstart-react-native/README.md

 2. Whitelist the emulator so the Approov service always returns a valid token.

-This requires you to first identify the app's device ID running on the emulator (see [Extracting the Device ID](https://approov.io/docs/v2.6/approov-usage-documentation/#extracting-the-device-id)).
+This requires you to first identify the app's device ID running on the emulator (see [Extracting the Device ID](https://approov.io/docs/latest/approov-usage-documentation/#extracting-the-device-id)).
 Once you have extracted the device ID, run an Approov device command to set add the device whitelisting:

 ```shell
 approov device -add 123-deviceID-abc== -policy default,whitelist,all

 ```

-Once the app is whitelisted on teh emulator, you do not have to register your app before receiving valid Approov tokens.
+Once the app is whitelisted on the emulator, you do not have to register your app before receiving valid Approov tokens.

 3. Change your account's rejection policies to allow emulators.

 With this approach, Approov will attest the app running on the emulator the same as any other device.
 You must register your app each time it changes in order to receive valid tokens.
 If you forget to revoke this rejection policy when you deploy your app to production, you may be running with looser security than you intended.
-To learn more about this approach, see [Rejection Policies](https://approov.io/docs/v2.6/approov-usage-documentation/#rejection-policies).
+To learn more about this approach, see [Rejection Policies](https://approov.io/docs/latest/approov-usage-documentation/#rejection-policies).

 Note, it is strongly recommended that you test your Approov-integrated app on multiple physical devices before deploying to production.